Intro

 # Offsets

-modifier with the same naming as the breakpoint modifiers.
+Offsets can be added to a column.
+You can specify a column offset by using the offset modifier with the same naming as the breakpoint modifiers.
 You should match any breakpoint modifier with a corresponding offset modifier.
 Offsets are always added to the left of a column.